FRIDAY 23 OCTOBER 2020 19:30 £18/£12 (under 16)

 'For me Fara were THE highlight of the 2014 Orkney Folk Festival.
 I saw every one of their gigs and they were exceptional.
 Their on stage banter and musicianship held every audience spellbound.
 I was thrilled to see them again at this year’s Celtic Connections in Glasgow, and there is an EP too.
 Sickeningly talented and mad as brushes.
 A potent combination.
 A real delight for any festival.'

 – Kevin Macleod

-Having been friends since early childhood, the girls grew up under the musical guidance of Douglas Montgomery (The Chair, Saltfishforty) with the three East Mainlanders of the band in fiddle group Hadhirgaan at Kirkwall Grammar School, and Kristan, a West Mainlander, in Jenny Keldie’s Shoramere at Stromness Academy.
-The four girls then went on to study south, and hold degrees from The Royal Conservatoire of Scotland, Strathclyde University, The Royal Northern College of Music and The Royal Academy of Music.
-They have all since established themselves in the Scottish music scene winning prizes along the way which include the BBC Radio 2 Young Folk Award, The BBC Radio Scotland Young Traditional Musician of the Year, The Deutsche Bank Award in Performance and Composition, and the Danny Kyle Award.
+Having been friends since early childhood, the girls grew up under the musical guidance of Douglas Montgomery (The Chair, Saltfishforty), Seona Dunsmuir, Jean Leonard and Hazel Wrigley, with the three East Mainlanders of the band in fiddle group Hadhirgaan at Kirkwall Grammar School, and Kristan, a West Mainlander, in Jenny Keldie’s Shoramere at Stromness Academy.
+The four girls then went on to study south, before reuniting to form Fara in 2014.